 Students will explore the art of persuasive writing as a form of response to literature.
 They will accomplish this learning goal through personal reflection, identifying persuasion techniques, and speech writing.

 Ask students to write in their journals about the following:

-- Before writing the speech, ask students to brainstorm at least three reasons why Riley should be saved.
+Step 3: Ask students to brainstorm at least three reasons why Riley should be saved before writing the speech.
 Explain that the three reasons will represent the main points in their speech.
 Remind them to use details and evidence from the book to support their points.

-- Students write their speeches, using the "Persuasion Techniques" charted and discussed in Step 1.
+Step 4: Have students write their speeches using the "Persuasion Techniques" charted and discussed in Step 1.
 During the writing process, they will draft, revise, edit, and publish their pieces.

 Other Books About Courageous Canines